-INVEST is a practical, web-based, collection of voluntary best practices and criteria designed to help transportation agencies integrate sustainable practices into their projects, plans, and programs.
-INVEST helps transportation agencies improve investment decisions while considering limited resources by addressing the sustainability triple bottom line—enhancing economic, social, and environmental outcomes.
+INVEST (Infrastructure Voluntary Evaluation Sustainability Tool) is a practical, web-based, collection of voluntary best practices and criteria designed to help transportation agencies integrate sustainable practices into their projects, plans, and programs.
+A product of FHWA's planning and environmental research program, INVEST helps transportation agencies improve investment decisions while considering limited resources by addressing the sustainability triple bottom line—enhancing economic, social, and environmental outcomes.

 By offering transportation agencies a collection of best practices, INVEST serves two purposes.
 First, it enables transportation agencies to gauge their performance in adopting sustainability practices.
 Second, and more importantly, it helps agencies identify workable solutions that allow them to further incorporate sustainability into pending planning or project decisions, or to identify potential changes to business processes.
 Many of the best practices presented by INVEST save money as well as improve sustainability.
 For example, items such as quality construction, designing pavement for long life, life cycle concepts, recycled materials, and improved safety can all show overall lower cost as well as benefits to society.

-State DOTs, MPOs, and other transportation agencies may take a variety of approaches.
+State DOTs, MPOs, and Federal Lands may take a variety of approaches.
 Eligible approaches include: